An extremely useful visual aid. This easy-to-read guide provides clear and simple questions and answers to a complex subject.

 Introduction to Radar G34

-In clear and easy language it offers a 'background briefing', which explains what radar is and how it works and then explains its use on a small boat giving an honest appraisal of the operational limitations you might encounter.
+Using clear and easy language, RYA Introduction to Radar offers a 'background briefing', which explains what radar is and how it works.
+The book then explains radar's use on a small boat, giving an honest appraisal of the operational limitations you might encounter.

 Further chapters cover switching on and setting up, refining and understanding the picture, blind areas, different types of radar reflector and their limitations, how to fix radar positions, pilotage by radar and collision avoidance.

-All in all this book provides you with a very easy read introduction to radar on small boats and the text and accompanying illustrations are clear and unambiguous.
-So if you're thinking about using radar, or have bought a boat with radar installed, here's the book to show you how to get get the most out of it.
-Highly recommended.
+All in all this book provides you with an easy read introduction to radar on small boats.
+The text and accompanying illustrations are clear and unambiguous.
+If you're thinking about using radar, or have bought a boat with radar installed, here's the book to show you how to get the most out of it.